 What is the common theme in everything you love?
 What is the common goal in everything you do?

-Those, my friends, are the building blocks of your THROUGH LINE.
+Those, my friends, are what create your THROUGH LINE.

 Negative self-talk might sometimes seem like it pops up out of nowhere, but when you boil it down to basics, it’s simply filler for uncertainty in purpose and imbalances in your mind, body and soul.
 With confidence in your purpose or through line, there’s less of the negative talk that we use to sabotage ourselves.